rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-cassandra.markdown

 * TOC
 {:toc}

-**Cassandra** is the free and Open-source database, written in Java.
-Datastax make business mostly on a support.

-Used by many clients, Netflix shown benchmarks with "[Over a million writes per second on AWS](http://techblog.netflix.com/2011/11/benchmarking-cassandra-scalability-on.html)" (see also [presentation](http://www.slideshare.net/adrianco/cassandra-performance-on-aws))

 **Wide-column** database (group of columns associated with the single key) based on [Log-Structured Merge-Tree](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.44.2782).
 [Datafiles are organized as SSTable](http://teddyma.gitbooks.io/learncassandra/content/model/where_is_data_stored.html) (SSTable is a simple abstraction to efficiently store large numbers of key-value pairs while optimizing for high throughput, sequential read/write workloads, so key cache, row cache and indexes are used).